inkle/ink/Documentation/WritingWithInk.md

 ### Using `-> DONE`

-So cases where we want to mark the end of a thread, we use `-> DONE`: meaning "the flow intentionally ends here".
+In cases where we want to mark the end of a thread, we use `-> DONE`: meaning "the flow intentionally ends here".
+If we don't, we might end up with a warning message - we can still play the game, but it's a reminder that we have unfinished business.

+The example at the start of this section will generate a warning; it can be fixed as follows:

+    == thread_example ==
+    I had a headache; threading is hard to get your head around.
+    <- conversation
+    <- walking
+    -> DONE

+The extra DONE tells ink that the flow here has ended and it should rely on the threads for the next part of the story.

 Note that we don't need a `-> DONE` if the flow ends with options that fail their conditions.
 The engine treats this as a valid, intentional, end of flow state.

-**You do not need a `-> DONE` in a thread after an option has been chosen**.
+**You do not need a `-> DONE` after an option has been chosen**.
 Once an option is chosen, a thread is no longer a thread - it is simply the normal story flow once more.

 Using `-> END` in this case will not end the thread, but the whole story flow.
 (And this is the real reason for having two different ways to end flow.)